MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMMsiDeploymentType.md

 ### -ContentLocation

 Specifies the network source path of the MSI file.
 The site system server requires permission to read the content files.

+Starting in version 2107, you can specify the path of the MSI file or the path to the folder that contains the MSI.

 ```yaml
 Type: String